nikukatansa/crossroad-live/site/content/_index.md

     join in with the lyrics that will be on screen.
 Why not also spend some time in prayer before moving on to the message?
 worshipvideos:
-  - title: This is amazing grace
+  - title: Strength will rise
-    video: M3z5Mwoj_9Y
+    video: nuudVoMyZyE
-  - video: aDQeREdlw_4
+  - video: 1PIBGxNhoqQ
-    title: You alone can rescue
+    title: Can't stop Your love
-  - video: Gqrli3Lkf58
+  - video: 9l7lIisdyMk
-    title: Behold our God
+    title: Living hope
-  - video: A0FSZ_iSYO8
+  - video: H9_0jiO5ZRM
-    title: The Servant King
+    title: Lord I come to You
 sermon:
-  video: 2hh9Rn1Y37Q
+  video: PU9H5CejKs4
   title: Crossroad Online - Going the extra mile
-  intro: This week's talk is on the theme of "going the extra mile".
-Jon and
+  intro: This week's talk continues our exploration of what it means to go the
-    Louise will be looking at what this means and how we can practically show God's love to those around us.
+    extra mile.
+Jon and Louise will be looking at the theme of love and what Jesus meant when He called us to love one another.
 ---